auraphp/Aura.Filter/README.md

 Applying Rules to Individual Values
 ===================================

-Normally, we use the filter with data objects.
+Normally, we use the filter with data objects and arrays.
 Alternatively, we can apply a filter rule to an individual value:

     <?php
     // get a new filter